- What Is It?

 If primary syphilis is left untreated, secondary syphilis may develop.
 This stage of the illness usually occurs weeks to months after the primary stage.
-Secondary syphilis is characterized by a skin rash that may also involve sores inside the mouth, vagina, or anus.
-The rash typically does not itch and is often found on the palms of the hands and the soles of the feet.
-In other cases, the rash appears on other sites of the body and may be mistaken for rashes caused by other illnesses.
+Secondary syphilis is characterized by a skin rash that typically does not itch and may easily be mistaken for rashes caused by other illnesses.
+It may appear on almost any part of the body, including sores inside the mouth, vagina, or anus.
+The rash of secondary syphilis is often found on the palms of the hands and the soles of the feet, which is unusual for most rashes.
 In some people, the rash may be mild and not noticed.
 Raised gray or whitish patches of skin, known as condyloma lata, may also develop, particularly in warm and moist areas of the body such as the armpits, mouth, or groin.

 In secondary syphilis, the infection has spread throughout the body, so other symptoms may be associated with the skin manifestations.
 Fever, enlarged lymph nodes, fatigue, weight loss, hair loss, headaches, and muscle aches have all been reported in the secondary stage of syphilis.
 These symptoms will eventually subside, but if this secondary stage of the infection is not treated, the infection can progress to tertiary syphilis.